trilitech/development-tools-compatibility-etherlink/README.md

 # Developments tools compatibility with Etherlink

-This repo contains 4 differents tools used for developments and interactions of dApp:
+This repo contains 4 different tools used for developments and interactions of dApp:
 - Foundry
 - Hardhat
 - Remix